 As part of the multi-agency audit work, the care home manager, and the care home regional manager where one LSI was conducted were interviewed for their feedback on the LSI process.
 Although both indicated that they felt the initial reason for instigating an LSI was unnecessary, both acknowledged that they found the content of the investigation helpful in terms of bringing change and improvements to practice.
-The regional manager of the care home group is also regional manager to a number of care homes across the North of Scotland.
+The regional manager of the Care Home Group is also regional manager to a number of care homes across the north of Scotland.
+He shared the view that whilst he thinks that Perth & Kinross has a lower threshold for instigating an LSI in comparison to other authorities, it is also his view that Perth & Kinross brings a greater level of support to the care home sector (see HSCP Local Enhanced Care Home Oversight Group)

-4 AIS and EMIS are the Social Work and Health data bases
+&lt;sup>4 AIS and EMIS are the Social Work and Health data bases